Beyond the Virus: A First Look at Coronavirus-themed Mobile Malware: Abstract

 \section{Abstract}

-As the COVID-19 pandemic emerges in early 2020, a number of campaigns have started capitalizing the topic.
-Although a few media reports mentioned the existence of coronavirus-themed mobile malware, the research community lacks the understanding of the landscape of the coronavirus-themed mobile malware, and there is no publicly accessible dataset that could be utilized to boost the related research.

-In this paper, we present the first systematic study of coronavirus-themed mobile malware.
-We first make efforts to create a daily growing COVID-19 themed mobile app dataset, which contains $2,016$ COVID-19 themed apps and $277$ malware samples by the time of May 26, 2020.
-We then present an analysis of these apps from multiple perspectives including popularity and trends, installation methods, malicious behaviors and malicious campaigns.
-We observe that the growth of the number of COVID-19 themed apps is highly related to the number of confirmed cases of COVID-19 in the world.
-Most of them were released through distribution channels beyond app markets.
-A majority of the malicious apps (over 53\%) are camouflaged as official apps using the same app identifiers and some of them use confusing similar app icons with the official ones to mislead users.
-Their main purposes are either stealing users' private information or making profit by using the tricks like phishing and extortion.
-Furthermore, we find that only 40\% of the COVID-19 malware creators are habitual developers who are active for a long time, while 60\% of them are new emerging ones in this pandemic and only released COVID-19 themed malware.
-The malicious developers are mainly located in US, mostly targeting countries including English countries, Arabic countries, Europe and China. \textit{To facilitate future research, we have publicly released all the well-labelled COVID-19 themed apps (and malware) to the research community.}
+As the COVID-19 pandemic emerged in early 2020, a number of malicious actors have started capitalizing the topic.
+Although a few media reports mentioned the existence of coronavirus-themed mobile malware, the research community lacks the understanding of the landscape of the coronavirus-themed mobile malware.
+In this paper, we present the first systematic study of coronavirus-themed Android malware.
+We first make efforts to create a daily growing COVID-19 themed mobile app dataset, which contains $4,322$ COVID-19 themed apk samples (2,500 unique apps) and $611$ potential malware samples (370 unique malicious apps) by the time of mid-November, 2020.
+We then present an analysis of them from multiple perspectives including trends and statistics, installation methods, malicious behaviors and malicious actors behind them.
+We observe that the COVID-19 themed apps as well as malicious ones began to flourish almost as soon as the pandemic broke out worldwide.
+Most malicious apps are camouflaged as benign apps using the same app identifiers (e.g., app name, package name and app icon).
+Their main purposes are either stealing users' private information or making profit by using tricks like phishing and extortion.
+Furthermore, only a quarter of the COVID-19 malware creators are habitual developers who have been active for a long time, while 75\% of them are newcomers in this pandemic.
+The malicious developers are mainly located in the US, mostly targeting countries including English-speaking countries, China, Arabic countries and Europe. \textit{To facilitate future research, we have publicly released all the well-labelled COVID-19 themed apps (and malware) to the research community.
+Till now, over 30 research institutes around the world have requested our dataset for COVID-19 themed research.}